 There is an obvious trend here that you need to make sure that the signature in the document was actually applied by the individual.
 All parties involved in the electronic document exchange need to know that you and you alone, can apply your Digital Signature.

 For Digital Signatures, this comes down to protecting your signing certificate because if someone has access to your certificate, they can use it to digitally sign in your name.
 Storing your certificate on cryptographic hardware (e.g. FIPS-compliant USB token) is a common option for this and means in order to apply your signature, you need the token itself and a password.
-In the case of theft of your physical hardware token, the thief would still need your token password use your signing credentials.
+In the case of theft of your physical hardware token, the thief would still need your token password to use your signing credentials.

 When you’re ready to start researching vendors, you should make sure they offer some kind of hardware certificate protection or if not, that they have an alternative means of meeting this requirement.